Engaging Our Community in Atlanta

-We assist Latino students to strengthen their academic and life skills through a devotional time, homework time, and immerse them in activities to enhance their English literacy.
+Covenant volunteers assist Latino students in strengthening their academic and life skills through devotional time, homework time, and activities to enhance their English literacy.
 We also work closely with the families to ensure that they are receiving the resources they need to be successful and productive residents in their community by offering language services, resources, and legal aid.

 DAYS & TIMES: Mondays and Thursdays from 3:00pm-5:00pm